 For more information visit the European Commission webpage.

 The relevant European Supervisory Authorities – the European Banking Authority (EBA) and the European Securities and Markets Authority (ESMA) – have developed technical standards to implement the detail of the legislation.
-These implementing technical standards (ITS) and regulatory technical standards (RTS) are at varying stages of adoption and entry into force.
+Nearly all these implementing technical standards (ITS) and regulatory technical standards (RTS) have now come into force.

 On 31 January 2020, the UK exited the EU with a Withdrawal Agreement.
 The UK has now entered a transition period which is due to last until 31 December 2020 under the terms of the Withdrawal Agreement.
 During the transition period, EU legislation, including securitisation legislation, will continue to apply in the UK.